 NEJLT is, through a board position, managed by the Northern European Association of Language Technology.

 NEJLT is published by Linköping University Electronic Press (LiU e-Press) under an Open Access policy through a mutual agreement.

 From 2020, NEJLT papers will be co-published in the ACL Anthology free.

 No, none.
-There are no reviewing costs either.
+There are no submission or review costs either.

 NEJLT is currently indexed in the ACL Anthology.
 Google Scholar indexes the journal and its articles.
 All articles receive a global DOI.
 NEJLT is also indexed in ResearchGate, DIVA, UFM, and NSD.
-Applications to Web of Science/Clarivate JCR, to Elsevier/SJR, and to DBLP, are in preparation; the majority of criteria are fulfilled for all these.
+Applications to Web of Science/Clarivate JCR, to Elsevier/SJR, and to DBLP, are in preparation, and the majority of criteria are already fulfilled for all these.

 NEJLT is a global journal with no specific regional focus.
-It is hosted by a publisher who donate their technical effort and expertise to keeping the journal running, so we can focus on the research.
+It’s maintained by the Northern European Association for Language Technology It is hosted by a publisher who donate their technical effort and expertise to keeping the journal running, so we can focus on the research.
 This publisher, Linköping e-Press, is based in Sweden which lies in north Europe, and the region was incorporated in the name when the journal was started.
 Thus, for historical reasons, the journal name is prefixed with Northern Europe, even though we have a global focus.

 NEJLT was founded in 2008 around the time that the Northern European Association for Language Technology was chartered, and run for some years as a journal with the same focus as the NODALIDA conference, with many editors-in-chief over that time.